 Our guest this morning is Andrew McKnight, former environmental engineer turned award-winning singer/songwriter and guitarist from the foot of northern Virginia’s Blue Ridge.
 His musical journey is nearing a million miles of America’s blue highways and scenic backwaters.
 His music and messages are infused with great reverence and warmth for the human journey and our place on this magnificent blue ball.
 His latest work Treasures in My Chest is an album and book inspired by incredible experiences and connections made exploring his family history over the last seven years.
 In addition to his nationally-acclaimed performing and recording career, our fellow UU has devoted much of his energy and passion to causes and issues dear to our faith.
-Visit him at the CD table after the service, and connect with him at www.andrewmcknight.net
+Visit him online at www.andrewmcknight.net

 Thank you for continuing to make my life in music possible!
 I greatly appreciate the simplicity of some things in the digital world, like online payments - my preference is to use Venmo (owned by PayPal but they don't take a fee from me) at http://venmo.com/AndrewMcKnightMusic.
 In lieu of that, a check made out to me the morning of the service is fine, and please let me know ahead of time if you need a W-9 form.